svlad-90/livelooping/md/installation/installation.md

 - Install the [DAW](#daw)
 - Install the [External VST plugins](#vst-plugins), and make sure that the DAW sees them
 - Clone this git repository
-- Connect and set-up your audio interface
+- Connect and set up your audio interface
 - Connect your input devices ( mic, synth ) to your audio interface
-- Connect the KP3+ instances to your PC via the USB and set-up the drivers
+- Connect the KP3+ instances to your PC via the USB and set up the drivers
 - Start the "KP3+ Editor" and set each KP3+ instance to use "Pattern 4" for the touch screen:

   ![KP3+ editor](./resources/kp3_plus_editor.jpg)

   We need this setting to be applied, as the touch screen is being used as 8 independent vertical sliders.
-Also, make sure, that used CC# for the sliders are from 70 to 77.
+Also, make sure, that the used CC# for the sliders are from 70 to 77.

 - Copy the **"${project_root}\device_KorgKaossPad3Plus_LooperMux"** folder to the **"C:\Users\<your_user>\Documents\Image-Line\FL Studio\Settings\Hardware"**
 - Copy the **"${project_root}\device_KorgKaossPad3Plus_SynthController"** folder to the **"C:\Users\<your_user>\Documents\Image-Line\FL Studio\Settings\Hardware"**